saor48/project4-cookbook/README.md

-remove author from categories if deleted clean visual.js
+clean visual.js

-[ ..not yet ..]
 # Cookbook
 An online cookbook where users can post their recipes and vote on other recipes.

-Recipes are searchable for parameters of country, cuisine, [most popular] and author.
+Recipes are searchable for parameters of country, cuisine and author.

 ## UX
 The App uses Materialize collapsible menus for a simple and clear interface that works well on mobiles.